 Trish has been a yoga practitioner since 1992 and in 1998 became a certified yoga teacher.
 Trish received her teaching qualifications through Integral Yoga and The Temple of Kriya Yoga but considers herself a student first and continues to expand her knowledge and fine tunes her teaching skills by attending workshops regularly, participating in online courses, as well as studying therapeutic yoga, yoga philosophy and astrology.
 Trish is a certified 200 hour yoga teacher with Yoga Alliance.

-Trish teaches ongoing adult yoga classes at Spirit House and at Mid-Ocean Club.
+Trish teaches ongoing adult yoga classes at Spirit House.
 She is also available for private instruction.

 296-2734 or 704-2733

 Jeanette's passion for all things yoga stretches over 24 years.
 She has trained in Kripalu Hatha yoga in 2002 and is currently teaching Kundalini Yoga (as taught by Yogi Bhajan).
 She has just completed her level 1 training in Italy , with master teachers Sada Sat Kaur and Sada sat Singh.
 Kundalini yoga is known as the yoga of Awareness.
 It is a dynamic tool that is designed to give you an experience of the Soul.